In Danish

 The unfertilised egg is surrounded by a shell called zona pellucida.
 The zona pellucida ensures that only one sperm cell enters and thus fertilises the egg.
 After fertilisation of the egg, zona pellucida keeps the cells of the embryo together.

 Especially women older than 37 years of age, have a tendency to produce eggs with a harder zona pellucida than younger women.
-The same applies for women treated with higher dosages of follicle stimulating hormone (FSH).
+The same applies for women treated with higher doses of follicle stimulating hormone (FSH).

 Laser assisted hatching is one out of several methods to help the fertilised egg to hatch and attach to the uterus.
-Other methods are acid or mechanical hatching of one a part of zona pellucida.
+Other methods are acid or mechanical hatching of one part of zona pellucida.
 At Copenhagen Fertility Center we offer laser assisted hatching, which is a gentle and safe way to weaken a part of zona pellucida.
 After treating the fertilised egg with laser assisted hatching, we transfer the embryo into the woman’s womb.

 Scientific studies including our own have shown that one method of assisted hatching is not superior to another.